LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Troubleshooting-agent-workspace.md

 ## Why is there a delay in the delivery of agent messages?

+### Cause:

-Sometimes latency issues are experienced by users, such as agent statuses switching to away automatically, delayed delivery of agent messages to customers, etc.
+Sometimes latency issues are experienced by users, such as agent statuses switching to away automatically, delayed delivery of agent messages to customers, etc.The affected agents were working in unsupported browser versions.

-#### Cause:

-The affected agents were working in unsupported browser versions.

 #### Solution: